tn-hyperskill/challenging-pwd_hacker-last/README.md

 ### How does app work?

-If you want to know, feel free to browse the source code from `Main.main` down the invocation tree.
+If you want to know, feel free to browse the source code from `App.main` down the invocation tree.

 [jb_academy]: https://plugins.jetbrains.com/plugin/10081-jetbrains-academy